apache/pekko/docs/src/main/paradox/index-actors.md

 ## Dependency

-To use Classic Akka Actors, you must add the following dependency in your project:
+To use Classic Pekko Actors, you must add the following dependency in your project:

 @@dependency[sbt,Maven,Gradle] {
   bomGroup=org.apache.pekko bomArtifact=akka-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion